Mohamedelmahdy01/NLP/README.md

-Here's a README file to explain the process of converting Python files into a Jupyter Notebook using various methods:

----

-Python File to Jupyter Notebook Conversion
+# Python File to Jupyter Notebook Conversion

 This README provides instructions for converting Python files (.py) into Jupyter Notebooks (.ipynb).
 Three methods are outlined below: using a Python script, manually using the Jupyter Notebook interface, and using jupytext, a command-line tool.